Friedrichshafen FF.29: Operational history

 Four FF.29s were delivered to the Naval Air Service in November 1914; two of these were delivered to the newly established Naval Air Station Flanders I (Seeflugstation Flandern I, SFS I) at Zeebrugge in Occupied Belgium in early December and another was operational at the base on the island of Heligoland.
 The Zeebrugge pair made their first operational maritime reconnaissance patrol off the coast of Dunkirk, France, on 14 December.
-One aircraft made the type's first reconnaissance of the English coast on 25 December; engine problems forced a emergency landing in the Thames Estuary after having flown over Gravesend, Chatham, and having dropped a pair of 5 kg bombs over Sheerness to no effect.
+One aircraft made the type's first reconnaissance of the English coast on 25 December; engine problems forced an emergency landing in the Thames Estuary after having flown over Gravesend, Chatham, and having dropped a pair of 5 kg bombs over Sheerness to no effect.
 The crew was able to take off again, but was soon forced to land again.
 Unable to take off because of damaged floats, the aircraft taxied across the North Sea for hours before exhausting its fuel and finally drifting ashore near German-controlled Wenduine, Belgium.
 As the war progressed more than one FF.29 had to taxi back to friendly territory.